Salvage-Ex/Salvage-old2/doc/zmq.md

 is `hashtx` (no null terminator) and the body is the hexadecimal transaction hash (32 bytes).

-These options can also be provided in `galilel.conf`.
+These options can also be provided in `salvage.conf`.

 ZeroMQ endpoint specifiers for TCP (and others) are documented in the [ZeroMQ API](http://api.zeromq.org/4-0:_start).